 Price-to-Earnings Ratio (P/E)

 Earnings per se are not that helpful when comparing two or more companies.
 Say, company A has $1 million in earnings, its share is worth $100.
 Company B, in turn, can only boast $500 000 in earnings.
 However, its share is traded at $25.
 Judging by this metric alone, a lot of value investors would prefer company B to company A. Earnings per share is what you get, the price is what you pay.
-In other words, you want to buy a company with high enough earnings and reasonably low market price.
+In other words, you might choose to buy a company with high enough earnings and reasonably low market price.

 A lot of big international companies, especially in the high-tech industry, have unreasonably high P/E ratios.
 The latter does not automatically translate into an ‘avoid-at-all-cost’ label.
 Suchlike companies are still capable of demonstrating decent (sometimes quite impressive) growth, yet they are less attractive to a value investor.